yhchen-tsinghua/stealthy-bgp-hijacking/README.md

-# NDSS26-Summer-AE\#20: Understanding the Stealthy BGP Hijacking Risk in the ROV Era
+# Artefact for NDSS26 Summer Paper: Understanding the Stealthy BGP Hijacking Risk in the ROV Era

-This is the reporsitory for Artefract Evaluation \#20 in the summer cycle of NDSS 2026.
-Please follow the steps below to reproduce all results in the paper _Understanding the Stealthy BGP Hijacking Risk in the ROV Era_.
+This is the artefact reporsitory for the [paper](https://dx.doi.org/10.14722/ndss.2026.230097) _Understanding the Stealthy BGP Hijacking Risk in the ROV Era_ in the summer cycle of NDSS 2026.
+Please follow the steps below to reproduce all results in the paper.

+**NOTE:** The matrix-based BGP simulator is maintained in a standalone [GitHub repository](https://github.com/yhchen-tsinghua/matrix-bgpsim) and has already been released on [PyPI](https://pypi.org/project/matrix-bgpsim/).
+Please check it out!

 ## Overview